john-k-walton/Prologue-Oscillators/README.md

 **The available Platform modulations are:**
 - Shape LFO, built in Logue hardware LFO.
 - Key Tracking.
-- Note Velocity; thanks to Tsonic's Logue Front Panel project! currently only on XD and Prologue with RC3.
+- Note Velocity; currently only on XD and Prologue with RC3.
+- Filter EG Envelope; currently only on XD and Prologue with RC4. both thanks to Tsonic's Logue Front Panel project!

 **User Oscillator Built-in Modulations:**

 Envelope Mode features:
 - Logarithmic or Linear Envelope Attack is defined per model, Decay and Release slopes are linear.
 - Pitched Spectral models receive Log, others prefer Linear.
 - Log Attack features 'advance to Decay on Note Off' modeling analog synth envelopes for more dynamic behavior.

 Envelopes: